medav/www.michaeledavies.com/pages/bits/posts/CArrays.md

 }
 ~~~

 I noticed something similar in another code base.
-It caught me off gaurd because usually the `[]` in C is filled in with a number, or the array is given an explicit initialization.
+It caught me off guard because usually the `[]` in C is filled in with a number, or the array is given an explicit initialization.
 But there's a cool trick this let's you do.
 When you allocate heap space for a struct, you usually do something like this:

 ~~~C
 struct foo * f = (struct foo *) malloc( sizeof(struct foo) );